293264/Mission_to_Mars/README.md

 To complete the assignment, I had to execute the following

-  1. Scrape Full-Resolution Mars Hemisphere Images and Titles.
+1. **Scrape Full-Resolution Mars Hemisphere Images and Titles.**
    Using BeautifulSoup and Splinter I scraped full-resolution images of Mars’s hemispheres and the titles of those images.

-  2. Update the Web App with Mars Hemisphere Images and Titles.
+2. **Update the Web App with Mars Hemisphere Images and Titles.**

-  Using your Python and HTML skills, I added the code I created in Deliverable 1 to my scraping.py file, updated Mongo database,  and modify my index.html file so that the webpage contains all the information I collected as well as the full-resolution image and title for each hemisphere image.
+   Using Python and HTML skills, I added the code I created in Deliverable 1 to my scraping.py file, updated the Mongo database, and modified my index.html file so that the webpage contains all the information I collected as well as the full-resolution image and title for each hemisphere image.

-  3. Add Bootstrap 3 Components.
+3. **Add Bootstrap 3 Components.**

-  For this part of the Challenge, update the web app to make it mobile-responsive, and add two additional Bootstrap 3 components to make it stand out.
+   For this part of the Challenge, I updated the web app to make it mobile-responsive, and add two additional Bootstrap 3 components to make it stand out.